Category

 Types of Emergency Drills

 Safety drills are not a one-size-fits-all topic.
-It’s critical to focus on scenarios that are realistic for your workplace, both from an environmental and organizational perspective.
+Focusing on realistic scenarios for your workplace, both from an environmental and organizational perspective, is critical.
 A company in San Diego doesn’t need to run tornado drills, nor does an accounting firm need to consider heavy machinery in their emergency plans.

-Let’s go through five of the most frequently used emergency drills for workplace safety.
+Let’s go through five of the most frequently used types of drills for workplace safety.

 Fire and evacuation drills

-In situations where your company needs to evacuate the premises, building occupants don’t just need to know where the nearest exit is.
-Your emergency plans should also include evacuation routes, designated assembly points, and a check-in process once they’re safe.
+When your company needs to evacuate the premises, building occupants don’t just need to know where the nearest exit is.
+Your emergency plans should include evacuation routes, designated assembly points, and a check-in process once they’re safe.

 A successful fire drill will exercise all of these aspects of your evacuation procedures: